athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Rulebooks/Lost Omens_ Mwangi Expanse/Sié Goluo.md

     desc: "DC 34, attack +26; __3rd __  _[[Spells/Humanoid Form|Humanoid Form (At Will)]]_\n__Constant__  __(1st)__ _[[Spells/Vanishing Tracks|Pass Without Trace]]_"

   - name: "Spirit Charge"
     desc: "`pf2:2`  Sié Goluo Strides twice, then makes a horn Strike.
-On a hit, Sié Goluo creates a shock wave that deals 4d12 force damage in a 30-foot cone (DC 34 Reflex check save).\n\nCreatures that fail their save are pushed away 5 feet (10 feet on a critical failure)."
+On a hit, Sié Goluo creates a shock wave that deals 4d12 force damage in a @Template[cone|distance:30] (DC 34 Reflex check save).\n\nCreatures that fail their save are pushed away 5 feet (10 feet on a critical failure)."

 ```